 Christmas Market in main square

-Parking in Senec, there is plenty of free parking or paid parking if you want to walk less (20 cents for 30 minutes) in the town.
+Parking in Senec, there is plenty of free parking or paid parking if you want to walk less (20 cents for 30 minutes) in the town (you can download the ParkDots app or pay via SMS (if you have a Slovak phone)).
 The paid areas are all to the north of the pedestrian street (near the Cinema/townhall) and also opposite Marathon resturant.
 Payment is only needed from 8am-6pm weekdays and only 8am-Noon on Saturday, Sunday is free.

-Parking at all the supermarkets is free, all parking near the train station is also free.
+Parking at all the supermarkets is free, and parking on the road near the train station is also free.